One More Reason Customers Don't Return To Retail Stores

 Some employers already feel they are paying a lot for not a lot of value – and in many cases, I see what they see.

 But entry-wage economics haven’t made them better managers.
-In fact, for many, they’ve been lulled into believing their employees are doing everything right.
+They’ve been lulled into believing their employees are doing everything right.

 Those managers point to the fact they rarely hire someone, which they think means they have good and loyal employees.
 Maybe.

-But when I go around the world encountering apathetic employees who seem to have a certain self-loathing about working retail, it shows in their words, actions, and body posture.
+But when I travel the world, I encounter apathetic employees who seem to have a certain self-loathing about working in retail, which shows in their words, actions, and body posture.

 The real reason shoppers aren’t returning to stores?